Language: [' English ']

-Journal of Mood Disorders (JMOOD) is a publication of Turkish Association for Psychopharmacology Mood Disorders Section (TAP-MooDs).
+Psychiatry and Behavioral Sciences is a scientific journal about mood disorders, which is a publication of Turkish Association for Psychopharmacology.
 It has been published as a peer reviewed, quarterly, open-access, scientific journal on mood disorders since 2011.
-JMOOD includes articles about bipolar, unipolar and anxiety disorders addressing subjects such as psychopharmacology, biological psychiatry, behavioral science and adolescent psychiatry that are relevant to experimental, basic and clinical medical science.
+Psychiatry and Behavioral Sciences includes articles about bipolar, unipolar and anxiety disorders addressing subjects such as psychopharmacology, biological psychiatry, behavioral science and adolescent psychiatry that are relevant to experimental, basic and clinical medical science.

 The journal is using online manuscript submission, review and tracking systems.
-The review process is performed by the editorial board members of Journal of Mood disorders; at least two independent reviewer's approval followed by the editor is required for the acceptance of any manuscript.
+The review process is performed by the editorial board members of Psychiatry and Behavioral Sciences; at least two independent reviewer's approval followed by the editor is required for the acceptance of any manuscript.
 Authors may submit manuscripts and track their progress through the system, hopefully to publication.
 Reviewers can download manuscripts and submit their opinions to the editor.
 Editors can manage the whole submission/review/revise/publish process.

 - Original Researches,

 - Case reports,